hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/event-triggers.rst

 redeliver_event
 ---------------

 ``redeliver_event`` is used to redeliver an existing event.
-For e.g., if an event is marked as error ( say it did not succeed event after retries) then you can redeliver it using this API.
-Note that this will reset the count of retries so far, if the event fails to deliver then it will be retried automatically according to it's ``retry_conf``.
+For example, if an event is marked as error ( say it did not succeed after retries), you can redeliver it using this API.
+Note that this will reset the count of retries so far.
+If the event fails to deliver, it will be retried automatically according to its ``retry_conf``.

 .. code-block:: http